Cerebral Palsy Medications

-The child will have an intrathecal baclofen pump surgically inserted into their spinal cord to provide ongoing pain relief.
-The pump can dispense medication such as baclofen or morphine, depending on the child's needs.
+The child will have an intrathecal baclofen therapy pump surgically inserted into the spinal cord to provide ongoing pain relief.
+The intrathecal baclofen pump can dispense medication such as Baclofen or morphine, depending on the child's needs.

 Oral Muscle Relaxants

-Muscle relaxants are given in oral form.
-They can reduce some of the orthopedic pain that is associated with spastic cerebral palsy.
+Muscle relaxers are given in the oral form to reduce some of the orthopedic pain associated with the condition.

 Dyskinetic cerebral palsy involves involuntary movements of the muscles.
 The child will alternate between stiff muscles and those that are too relaxed.
-They could experience muscle contractions or tremors.
-The result will be that they have uncontrollable movements, and they need medications to reduce this type of muscle movement.
+They could experience muscle spasms.
+They will have uncontrollable movements and need medications to reduce this muscle movement.

 Anticholinergic drugs are antispastic medications to manage symptoms of the condition.
 They can help treat generalized spasticity or a more localized form.

-Here are some common anticholinergic medications that are used for treating spasticity:
+Here are some common anticholinergic medications used for treating spasticity: